University of Illinois Urbana-Champaign, Champaign, Illinois

 University of Notre Dame, Notre Dame, Indiana

 B.A., History and Philosophy, 1991

 Phi Alpha Theta—History Honors Fraternity

-Michael Bregenzer joined Irwin IP as a Senior Attorney in 2020.
+Michael Bregenzer joined Irwin IP as a Senior Attorney in 2020, and is now a partner in the firm.
 Michael has over 25 years of experience in intellectual property and complex commercial litigation; transactional matters, including mergers and acquisitions, and IP licensing negotiations.
 Prior to joining Irwin IP, Michael was General Counsel at Ranir, LLC, a successful private equity owned business, where he was responsible for all legal matters.
 This experience provided Michael with the understanding of the issues and pressures facing in-house attorneys and has led to a pragmatic approach to litigation guided by the client’s best interests.
 Before joining Ranir, Michael was an IP litigation partner at two of the world’s largest law firms.

 States of Illinois, Michigan, and Nevada